outsidenwnc/Resol-VBus-Plugin/README.md

 # Resol-VBus-Plugin

-This Indigo plugin will collect data from VBUS gateway.
+This Indigo plugin (python) will collect data from VBUS gateway.

 Resol is a popular brand of Solar controllers that uses VBus protocol.

+I'm not a trained software developer so beware.

+Lot's of development ahead.
 More to come.